 - ii.
 Specialized courses for the Physical Therapy Division are assessed on an eleven-point achievement scale which set concrete learning objectives to see whether the students demonstrate the knowledge required of physical therapy professionals.
 No grade distribution shall be provided. - iii.
-A pass/fail assessment is conducted for Research Methods of Physical Therapy as exceptions. - iv.
+A pass/fail assessment is conducted for Clinical Practice I & III and Seminar in Research Methods of Physical Therapy I & II as exceptions. - iv.
 With appropriate learning objectives determined for each course, the academic assessment committee examines the academic assessment based on the learning objectives every semester.
 The committee may request course supervisors to conduct a review of learning objectives if necessary.

-The academic assessment uses the marks from exams, report writing and presentation and the learning approach scores.
+- i.
+The academic assessment uses the marks from exams, report writing and presentation and the learning approach scores. - ii.

-- ii.
 Faculty in charge cannot simply quantify class attendance and use it for academic assessment. - iii.
 The course supervisor is responsible for determining the assessment method for each course.